 Mechanism of Liver Injury

-The cause of the mild, transient serum enzyme elevations during ertapenem therapy is not know.
+The cause of the mild, transient serum enzyme elevations during ertapenem therapy is not known.
 The cholestatic hepatitis attributed to the carbapenems is probably immunoallergic and resembles the rare clinically apparent liver injury that has been linked to penicillins and cephalosporins.

 Outcome and Management

 The liver injury due to the carbapenems is usually mild, asymptomatic and self-limited.
 Rarely, the carbapenems can cause a clinically apparent acute cholestatic hepatitis that is usually self-limiting and not requiring therapy or intervention.
-There is little information on possible cross-sensitivity to liver injury among the different betalactam antibiotics, but patients with clinically apparent liver injury due to ertapenem should probably avoid the other carbapenems.
+There is little information on possible cross sensitivity to liver injury among the different beta-lactam antibiotics, but patients with clinically apparent liver injury due to ertapenem should probably avoid the other carbapenems.

-Drug Class: Carbapenems
+Drug Class: Antiinfective Agents, Carbapenems

 |DRUG||CAS REGISTRY NO||MOLECULAR FORMULA||STRUCTURE|